 Type of Holder Process to be followed Registering Email Address Updating bank account details Physical Company, KFin Technologies Private Limited at einward.ris@ kfintech.com providing Folio No., Name of member, scanned copy of the share certificate (front and back), PAN (self-attested (self-attested scanned copy of PAN card), AADHAR (self-attested scanned copy of Aadhar card) for updating bank account details.
-The following additional details need to be provided in case of updating bank account details: Name and branch of the bank in which you wish to receive the dividend Demat Please contact your DP and register your email address and bank account details in your demat account, as per the process advised by your DP.
+The following additional details need to be provided in case of updating bank account details: Name and branch of the bank in which you wish to receive the dividend Demat Please contact your DP and regaction account, as per the process advi gister your email address and bank account details in your demat ised by your DP.